mickekring/CalStats/README.md

 __SETUP__
 * Download all files to a folder of your choice
-* Open credentials.yml and change sftp account information, paths - both local url (where you run the script) and remote (on your web server) and the url to your calendar .ics file
+* Open credentials.yml and change sftp account information, paths - both local url (where you run the script) and remote (on your web server) and the url to your public calendar .ics file
 * Open index.php and edit the title and headings that you want to display on your front end
 * Upload index.php and style.css to your web server
 * Open calstats.py and change the following: